 Many FIF subsidiaries provide education loans and/or savings services.
 Customers can use these loans to pay for their or their children’s educations, buy school supplies, etc.

 As one of FINCA’s core commitments, FIF works to empower women through access to finance.
 With nearly half of global borrowers being women, we are increasing gender equality.
 This creates opportunities and economic growth in society.
-Additionally, FIF takes extra measures to secure women’s participation in countries where their freedoms are limited.
-An example of this is the opening of our all-women bank branch in Afghanistan.
+Additionally, FIF takes extra measures to secure women’s participation in countries where their freedoms are more limited.

 Getting a loan (in FINCA) is a quick process, efficient and the staff are very helpful, I recommend to all women who do not have financial support for their business, to take a loan from FINCA[…]